vasilvalkov/CSharp-Part-1/04. Console-In-and-Out/homework/04. Formatting Numbers/README.md

 	- The number **b** should be printed with 2 digits after the decimal point, right aligned
 	- The number c should be printed with 3 digits after the decimal point, left aligned.

-- You do not have to submit anything for this problem.

 _Examples:_

 |  a  |    b    |    c    |                      result                    |